Taksir/Comp633_final_project/README.md

 ```

 # Experiments
 In all experiments, only the currently experimented parameter changes, the rest is the same as those used in the base command.
-Also, make sure that you have atleast around 4
+Also, make sure that you have atleast around 6
-GB free ram.
+GB free ram (and 4GB local disk to store the array data).
 Otherwise, virtual memory execution will make it very slow.
 - Base command
 ```
 icpc -std=c++11 -O2 -fopenmp -o main main.cpp ;